MoOx/pjax/README.md

 You can override this if you want to process the data before, or instead of, it being loaded into the DOM.

-For example, if you want to check for a JSON response, you could do the following:
+For example, if you want to check for a non-HTML response, you could do the following:

 ```js
 var pjax = new Pjax();